 After it is safe to go outside, inspect the area around the unit and the unit itself for any signs of damage.
 Possible signs to look out for include: flooding or leaking, frayed wires, movement of the unit, projectile damage and scorch marks.
 If there are any signs of damage do not turn on your unit; instead, call a professional.

-[company_name] is proud to offer professional, friendly HVAC service.
-Please contact [company_name] by phone or online to schedule services and stay safe this hurricane season.
+Air Tech of Central Florida is proud to offer professional, friendly HVAC service.
+Please contact Air Tech of Central Florida by phone or online to schedule services and stay safe this hurricane season.